top of page

 What is integration, and why is it important?

 Integration refers to the process of creating a new personal wholeness in relation to an experience.
 In the case of ketamine journeying, this involves looking at what came up during the journey, and reflecting on what might it mean.
-The next step is contemplating how one might manifest or bring these insights into one’s life to bring it more into alignment with one’s true nature.
+The next step is contemplating how one might manifest or bring these insights into one’s life to live in higher alignment with one’s true nature.
 In addition to processing insights with your therapist, journalling and painting are especially good tools for this.

 How do I get the most benefit from a ketamine series?

 The most important aspect of optimizing the benefit of ketamine work is engaging the support of a skillful therapist.
 If you have a history of childhood or other trauma, ideally your therapist is specifically trained in psychedelic therapy integration work and trauma informed as well.
 Internal Family Systems (IFS) is a form of therapy that is particularly compatible with psychedelic therapy work.
 It is non-pathologizing and designed to promote recognition and peace making with parts of oneself that may be in conflict or may have experienced trauma, and connection with one’s inner core self.
-According to IFS, the core self is characterized by the 8 C’s of confidence, calmness, creativity, clarity, curiosity, courage, compassion, and connectedness.
 Rediscovery of the authentic, core self, beneath one's lifetime or even multigenerational accumulation of wounds and self constructed beliefs, is what recovery and healing from trauma is all about.
-In the words of Pia Mellody, the ability to live life from one's core centered self is a "supreme psychological blessing. "

 Is ketamine helpful for end of life transition and support?